BernhardFW/ISS-tracking-with-ESP32/README.md

 # ISS-tracking-with-ESP32
 My goal and target: See the ISS flying over my head... (;-)

-Thanks to Pushpendra of India I modified this Arduino script (assisted by chatgpt-thanks) to track the ISS and have chance to see it live if wether permits...
+Thanks to Pushpendra of India I modified this Arduino script (assisted by chatgpt-thanks) to track the ISS and have chance to see it live if weather permits...

 I was motivated by Pushpendra and his small project: https://www.instructables.com/ISSInternational-Space-Station-Tracker/